 U.S. crude stocks down, fuel inventories rise -EIA

-June 9 (Reuters) - U.S. crude stocks fell while gasoline and distillate inventories rose, the Energy Information Administration said on Wednesday.
+June 9 (Reuters) - U.S. crude stocks fell for the 11th straight week as refiners ramped up output, but fuel inventories grew sharply due to weak consumer demand, the Energy Information Administration said on Wednesday.

 Refinery crude runs USOICR=ECI rose by 328,000 barrels per day in the last week, EIA said.
 Refinery utilization rates USOIRU=ECI rose by 2.6 percentage points, in the week.